NEUBIAS/training-resources/_modules/filter_morphological.md

  * External gradient: dilated - original
  * (Symmetric) gradient: dilated - eroded

 **Fill holes** operation is a slightly more complex morphological operation.
 It is used to identify background pixels surrounded by foreground pixels and change their value to foreground.
 Algorithmically there are several ways to achieve this.
-In this module we only show an application.

 ## Morphological filters on label images